• Skip to primary navigation

 What is a substitution for plain Greek yogurt?

 Sour cream is a great substitute.
 So is regular, plain yogurt.
+Either of those options will give you great results and a delicious, moist rhubarb muffin.

 How do I remove these from the pan without ruining the muffin topping?

-When the muffins are done baking, remove the muffin pan from the oven and place on a wire cooling rack.
-Let the pan set or a minute or two, then use a fork to carefully loosen each muffin out.
 Place the muffins on the cooling rack to finish cooling.
 There's no need to flip the pan over to remove the muffins.
 A fork removing a muffin from a muffin pan.

-Storage and Freezing
+Storage

 Baked muffins in a pan.

-One of the reasons why I love this recipe so much is the muffins stay tender and fresh for about three days after baking, the streusel topping stays sweet and fresh so there's plenty of time to enjoy a homemade muffin with your morning coffee.
+One of the reasons why I love this recipe so much is the muffins stay tender and fresh for about three days after baking, the streusel topping stays sweet and fresh so there's plenty of time to enjoy a homemade rhubarb muffin with your morning coffee.

 Store the muffins at room temperature in a covered container or zip-top plastic storage bag.

-Enjoy within three days for best freshness.
+Enjoy within three days for the best freshness.

 The Inspiration